Get to Know the Gas Giant With These Gripping Facts About Jupiter

 8. An Impressive Number of Moons

-Jupiter has 79 moons orbiting it and used to hold the title of the planet with the most in the solar system.
-As of 2020, that title belongs to Saturn with 82 natural satellites.
+Jupiter has 95 moons and used to hold the title of the planet with the most in the solar system.
+As of 2023, that title belonged to Saturn, with 146 natural satellites.

 9. It Is Home to One of the Largest Storms in the Solar System